lucasmenendez/gop2p/README.md

 </details>

 #### 2. Connect to a network and listen for `message.Message` or `error`s
 To connect to a network you must know the `peer.Peer` information of an entrypoint.
-Use `node.Node.Connect` channel to connect to it, the `node.Node.Inbox` channel to listen for messages and the `node.Node.Error` channel to listen for errors.
+Use `node.Node.Connection` channel to connect to it, the `node.Node.Inbox` channel to listen for messages and the `node.Node.Error` channel to listen for errors.

 <details>
 <summary style="padding-left: 5vh">Show a code example</summary>